 But, part of what's required to achieve net zero is managing the emissions we can't reduce.
-The way to do that is through carbon offsets, which require significant long-term investment.
+The SBTi defines net zero as reducing emissions by more than 90% and using carbon removals to store the <10% of residual emissions.

 We've watched companies follow a lot of different paths when it comes to offsets and know there isn't one right way to do it.
 That said, this space is facing an enormous amount of blowback as the understanding of voluntary carbon markets matures.
-We don't want to throw money at the problem without a long-term strategy.
-Here are the steps we've taken to inform our approach:
+We didn't want to throw money at the problem without a long-term strategy.
+And honestly, this was harder to do than we expected.